rails/rails/guides/source/action_view_overview.md

 Layouts
 -------

 Layouts can be used to render a common view template around the results of Rails controller actions.
 Typically, a Rails application will have a couple of layouts that pages will be rendered within.
 For example, a site might have one layout for a logged in user and another for the marketing or sales side of the site.
 The logged in user layout might include top-level navigation that should be present across many controller actions.
 The sales layout for a SaaS app might include top-level navigation for things like "Pricing" and "Contact Us" pages.
-You would expect each layout to have a different look and feel.
+Different layouts typically have a different header and footer content.
 You can read about layouts in more detail in the [Layouts and Rendering in Rails](layouts_and_rendering.html) guide.

 ### Partial Layouts